Safer and better for the planet

 As an ultimately1 and readily2 biodegradable transformer oil with best-in-class properties, FR3® fluid minimizes environmental impact in ways that mineral oil never will.
 Not only is it much safer for the planet, but it can also be much easier on your budget when it comes to spill remediation.

-Ask how FR3 fluid’s superior environmental benefits can help you both meet sustainability goals AND potentially gain significant cost savings—without having to compromise on either.
-Or get FR3 fluid details.
+FR3 fluid’s superior environmental benefits can help you both meet sustainability goals AND potentially gain significant cost savings—without having to compromise on either.
+Get FR3 fluid details.

 Keeping people, plants, and the planet safer